Johann Michael Voltz

-Johann Michael Voltz (16 October 1784 in Nördlingen - 17 April 1858 in Nördlingen) was a German painter, graphic artist and political cartoonist.
+Johann Michael Voltz (16 October 1784 - 17 April 1858) was a German painter, graphic artist and political cartoonist.

 Biography

+He was born in Nördlingen.
 His father was a schoolteacher.
-He studied with the engraver and art dealer Friedrich Weber in Augsburg.
+Voltz studied with the engraver and art dealer Friedrich Weber in Augsburg.
 His drawings and graphic prints brought him to the attention of the court painter.

 After completing his education he was employed by Herzberg, an academic bookstore in Augsburg, where he created popular prints.
-In 1809, after a brief stay in Munich, he joined the firm of picture book publisher Friedrich Campe (1777-1846) in Nuremberg, for which he worked until his death.
+In 1809, after a brief stay in Munich, he joined the firm of picture book publisher Friedrich Campe (1777–1846) in Nuremberg, for which he worked until his death.

 In total, his oeuvre includes about 5000 drawings and etchings, which he created for Campe and several other art publishers in Augsburg and Nuremberg, including Von Jenisch- und Stagesche Buchhandlung, Johann Leonhard Schrag and Georg Ebner.

-He focused on illustrations of battles and other historical events, such as "Luther at the Diet of Worms", as well as events of his own time - the Napoleonic Wars, the German War of Liberation against Napoleon, and later the Greek War of Independence.
+He focused on illustrations of battles and other historical events, such as "Luther at the Diet of Worms", as well as events of his own time – the Napoleonic Wars, the German War of Liberation against Napoleon, and later the Greek War of Independence.
 In 1828 he made a series of drawings on children's games.